 4. Flame Sensor Issues

-A dirty or faulty flame sensor may fail to detect the fire inside the combustion chamber.
-As a safety precaution, the system will close the gas valve to prevent a gas leak, cutting off the heat source immediately.
+A dirty or faulty flame sensor fails to detect the fire inside the combustion chamber, prompting the system to close the gas valve as a safety precaution.
+By cutting off the heat source immediately, the system prevents a potential gas leak, but leaves your home blowing unheated air.

 5. Ductwork Leaks

-Leaks in your ductwork can pull in freezing air from unconditioned spaces—like attics or crawlspaces—and mix it with the warm air.
-This significantly lowers the temperature of the air reaching your living spaces.
+Yes, ductwork leaks can pull in freezing air from unconditioned spaces—like attics or crawlspaces—and mix it with your warm air.
+This significantly lowers the temperature of the air reaching your living spaces, reducing overall energy efficiency and comfort.

 How to Fix a Furnace Blowing Cold Air (DIY Steps)

-Before calling a professional, try these simple furnace troubleshootin steps to restore warmth to your home.
+You can often fix a furnace blowing cold air by checking your thermostat settings, replacing a dirty air filter, resetting the system, or unblocking your vents.
+Before calling a professional, try these simple furnace troubleshooting steps to restore warmth to your home.

 1. Check Your Thermostat